How Can You Attract Customers to WhatsApp?

 How to Integrate Click-To-Chat Entry Points

-It’s possible to promote WhatsApp Business on a multitude of different platforms by creating buttons that connect customers to your WhatsApp channel when tapped.
-This way, you can demonstrate clearly that WhatsApp is your main communication channel.
+Promoting WhatsApp Business on a multitude of different platforms is possible by creating buttons that connect customers to your WhatsApp channel when tapped.
+This way, you can demonstrate clearly that WhatsApp is your primary communication channel.

 The buttons, also known as “click-to-chat” entry points, will need to be integrated into your platform, whether that’s a webpage or social media - but once they’re up and running, your customers will be able to start a conversation via WhatsApp through a simple tap, for instance, if they want to request more information about a product or get suggestions, tutorials, or tips.